Causes of Parkinson's disease: Air pollution

-Evidence suggests that long-term exposure to air pollution may increase the risk of developing Parkinson's disease (PD).
-Elevated levels of particulate matter (PM_{2.5}), nitrogen dioxide (NO_{2}), ozone (O_{3}), and carbon monoxide (CO) have been found in association with presence of PD.
-People living in areas with the highest levels of PM_{2.5} and NO_{2} were found to have significantly increased likelihood of developing PD compared to those in areas with lowest levels.
-NO_{2,} being the main pollutant created through road traffic, has previously been implicated in multiple neurodegenerative disorders, with new information connecting exposure directly to risk of PD.
+Long-term exposure to air pollution may increase the risk of developing Parkinson's disease (PD).
+Components including particulate matter (PM_{2.5}) and gases such as nitrogen dioxide (NO_{2}), nitrogen oxides generally, ozone (O_{3}) and carbon monoxide (CO) are associated with increased risk for PD.
+Higher PM_{2.5} levels correlate with increased PD hospitalization rates, for both short-term and long-term exposure.